AishwaryaVerma/Data-Mining/README.md

 # Data-Mining
-This repository contains the data mining algorithm from scratch.
+This repository contains the data mining algorithms from scratch.